Executive Summary

 Increased Employee Engagement: A Low-Cost, High-Impact Solution

 Speaking before a House Oversight subcommittee and bearing in mind the full impact of DHS’s proactive approach, Admiral Thad Allen advised that the Department’s success depends on “the real or perceived competency of the organization (internally and externally), and ultimately the understanding of the individual of their role and their value in that structure.”
-He went on to explain how it is of critical importance to those employees’ understandings of their role and their value that there be “unambiguous communication by leaders on mission and core values.”
-To affect a change in morale, work needs to be done on more than just the operational level: morale needs to be addressed as a human communications issue.
-Even though “pouring more resources than ever before into effectively overseeing and managing operations” is a positive and important action, the Department could also affect transformative impact with very few additional resources by investing in employee engagement.
+He explained the necessity to those employees’ understanding of their role and value.
+To achieve this, he opined there be “unambiguous communication by leaders on mission and core values.”

 Case Study: Employee Engagement and Performance Improvement at VA Medical Centers

-Conclusions and Recommendations
+Conclusions and Recommendations for Better Employee Engagement

 Why consider a reflection on private-sector management when looking at a public-sector problem?
-As stated by the PPT, “The best private-sector organizations understand that improved employee engagement leads to better performance and improved outcomes…[and this] administration should aspire to meet the private sector standard by placing a focus on supporting the federal workforce and improving the workplace culture.”
-For ICE, this means actively soliciting employee feedback, implementing plans based on that feedback, and helping employees feel connected to the ICE mission and recognized for the value of the work they do towards achieving that mission and ensuring the safety of our nation.
+As stated by the PPT, “The best private-sector organizations understand that improved employee engagement leads to better performance and improved outcomes…[and this] administration should aspire to meet the private-sector standard by focusing on supporting the federal workforce and improving the workplace culture.”
+For ICE this means:

 The Red Carrot approach to this challenge would embrace a 6-step scientific process shown to produce results: